obiba/mica-doc/web-user-guide/admin/system/translation.rst

 Summary
 -------

 The Mica's interface can be translated in any language defined in the General Administration.
+Note that after a language has been added and translations done in the different documents, the content of the site needs to be re-indexed.

 Definition
 ----------